 The Waterbus is operated by Bristol Ferry Boats, who also run special themed trips, and trips along the Avon Gorge.
 The Waterbus is ideal for a day’s sightseeing.
 However, with many museums and the possibility of exploring the city centre, there is more than you can see in a day.
 You will want to plan your itinerary carefully, and an early start is advisable.
 There are plenty of places to eat, including the Pump House (next to the final stop at Hotwells) and the harbourside restaurants by the City Centre stop.

 The ferry runs every day except for Christmas (however, note that some of the museums are closed on Mondays).
 Tickets are available for single journeys, or buy a Day Rider for unlimited trips on the same day.
-You can buy your ticket in advance, or on the boat (cash only).
 One of the ferry boats has some provision for wheelchairs – see the website for details.

 Thanks to Bristol Ferry Boats, SS Great Britain and the Clifton Observatory for their hospitality when I visited Bristol.